 For just about as long as I can remember, photography has been a part of my life.
-Something I have always felt compelled to do.
-I think the impetus was the National Geographic, photography and travel magazines my aunt LuLu would hand-down to me.
-Thanks to my mom, my first camera, a Kodak Colorburst 50 was acquired when I was around 10 years old … I can remember always needing more instamatic film!
+Something I have always felt drawn towards.
+I think the impetus was the National Geographic, photography and travel magazines my aunt would hand-down to me as a young boy.
+Thanks to my mom, my first camera, a Kodak Colorburst 50 was acquired when I was around 10 years old and I can remember always needing more instamatic film!

 Arizona, California, Florida, Maine, Maryland, Massachusetts, Nevada, New

-Hampshire, New York, Pennsylvania, South Carolina, Texas, Utah, Vermont, Virginia,
+Hampshire, New York, North Carolina, Pennsylvania, South Carolina, Texas, Utah,